History of the Washington Commanders: 2000

-Schottenheimer year (2001)
+Marty Schottenheimer era (2001)

 On January 3, 2001, the Redskins hired former Browns and Chiefs head coach Marty Schottenheimer as the 24th Redskins head coach.
 The 2001 season began with a loss to the San Diego Chargers, 30–3.
 On September 13, 2001, after the September 11 attacks, the Redskins announced the establishment of the Redskins Relief Fund to help families of the victims of the attack at the Pentagon.
 During the course of the season, the Redskins raised more than $700,000.
 In light of the attacks, the NFL rescheduled the game from the weekend of September 16 and 17 to the weekend of January 6 and 7.

 The rest of the Redskins' season was filled with highs and lows.
 They started 0–5, but then went on to win five consecutive games, to bring their record to 5–5.
 Despite the turnaround, they finished the season with an 8–8 record.
 However, on January 6, 2002, Stephen Davis became the first Redskin in team history to rush for 1,000-plus yards for three consecutive seasons.
 He finished the 2001 campaign with 1432 yd on 356 carries, which were both franchise single-season records.

-Spurrier era (2002 and 2003)
+Steve Spurrier era (2002–2003)

 2002

 On January 14, 2002, Snyder hired former Heisman winner and University of Florida coach Steve Spurrier, the Redskins' fifth new head coach in ten years.
 During the offseason, he acquired Heisman winner Danny Wuerffel and Shane Matthews, who were both quarterbacks under Spurrier at Florida.
-He continued signing Florida players during his tenure with the Redskins, including using the Redskins' second-round draft pick during the 2003 NFL Draft to select Taylor Jacobs, a wide receiver who was largely considered a bust for the Redskins.
+He continued signing Florida players during his tenure with the Redskins, including using the Redskins' second-round draft pick during the 2003 NFL draft to select Taylor Jacobs, a wide receiver who was largely considered a bust for the Redskins.
 Spurrier made his Redskins pre-season debut on August 3, 2002, against the 49ers in the 2002 American Bowl in Osaka, Japan, where the Redskins won 38–7.
 However, it did not go as well in the regular season, and they finished with a 7–9 record, their first losing season since 1998.
 A bittersweet moment during the season occurred on December 29, 2002, when Darrell Green concluded his 20th and final season as the Redskins defeated the Cowboys 20–14 at FedExField.
 During his twenty seasons, he set an NFL record for consecutive seasons with at least one interception (19) and a Redskins team record for regular season games played (295) and started (258).